SecureDrop’s documentation is written in ReStructuredText (ReST),

 When referring to virtual machines in the development environment, use lowercase for the name:

-Ensure that example commands in codeblocks are easily copy/pasteable.
+Ensure that example commands in codeblocks are easy to copy and paste.

 Do not prepend the